ellexus/mistral_plugins/output/mistral_postgresql/readme.rst

 --var=var-name | -v var-name
   The name of an environment variable, the value of which should be stored by the plug-in.
 This option can be specified multiple times.

+--host=hostname | -h hostname
+  The hostname of the PostgreSQL server with which to establish a connection.
+If not specified the plug-in will default to 'localhost'

+--dbname=database_name | -d database_name
+  Set the database name to be used for storing data.
+Defaults to "mistral_log"

+--password=secret | -p secret\
+  The password required to access the PostgreSQL server if needed.
+If not specified the plug-in will default to "ellexus".

+--port=number | -P number
+  Specifies the port to connect to on the PostgreSQL server host.
+  If not specified the plug-in will default to "5432".

+--username=user | -u user
+  The username required to access the PostgreSQL server if needed.
+If not specified the plug-in will default to "mistral"

 The options would normally be included in a plug-in configuration file, such as